VBayesLab/VBLabDocs/Example-NAGVAC-DeepGLM.md

                 'GradientMax',100,...       % Gradient clipping threshold
                 'LBPlot',true);             % Plot the lowerbound when finish
 ```
+Once the model `Mdl` is fitted, we can see the convergence of the lowerbound, showing that the NAGVAC algorithm works properly.
 <img src="/VBLabDocs/assets/images/Example-NAGVAC-DeepGLM.jpg" class="center"/>

+We can plot the shrinkage coefficients over iterations to explore the significance of the covariates in terms of explaining the
+response $y$, which is the age (in years) of the rings.
+The following plot shows that the $2^{nd}$ (Sex) and $8^{th}$ (Viscera weight) covariates are less important than the others and can be removed from data.
 ```m
 % Plot shrinkage coefficients
 figure